High School Information

 Welcome to the counseling page for River Oaks Academy!

 Visit this page often to locate resources that will help you plan your journey towards high school graduation, and beyond!
-The process of preparing for your future can seem overwhelming at times, but, trust us… it will all work out!
+The process of preparing for your future can seem overwhelming at times but trust us… it will all work out!
 River Oaks offers ongoing support through Claudia, your teachers, our staff, and your counselor, Richard Intlekofer.
 Take full advantage of all that this very special school has to offer.
-And, enjoy the ride!
+Enjoy your journey!

 COLLEGE APPLICATION SEASON HAS BEGUN!